ReptilianEye/ReptilianEye/README.md

 # About me

-I am currently in my third year pursuing a degree in Computer Science at AGH University of Science and Technology in Cracow.
-I have a passion for programming and I'm always eager to learn new things, especially in the field of software development.
-Currently working at Software Mansion as a Software Engineer.
+I am in my third year pursuing a bachelor's degree in computer science at AGH University of Science and Technology in Cracow.
+I am passionate about programming and eager to learn new things.
+Currently working as a Software Engineer at [Software Mansion](https://github.com/software-mansion).

 # Personal Projects

 ### <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/spring/spring-original.svg" width="25" height="25" style="vertical-align:middle"/> [Elevators System](https://github.com/ReptilianEye/ElevatorsSystem) <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/vitejs/vitejs-original.svg" width="25" height="25" style="vertical-align:middle"/>

 This project presents a web application that simulates elevator operations.
-It utilizes **Java** and **Spring** for the backend, along with **TypeScript**, **React**, and **Vite** for the frontend.
+It utilizes **Java** and **Spring** for the backend and **TypeScript**, **React**, and **Vite** for the frontend.
 The infrastructure is tailored for seamless integration with **GCP Cloud Run** serverless platform.
-To achieve this, I used **Docker** to containerize the application and **GitHub Actions** for CI/CD.
+I used **Docker** to containerize the application and **GitHub Actions** for CI/CD to achieve this.

 ---

 ### <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/go/go-original.svg" width="25" height="25" style="vertical-align:middle" /> [FindProMates API](https://github.com/ReptilianEye/FindProMates-Api) <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/graphql/graphql-plain.svg" width="25" height="25" style="vertical-align:middle" />

-A **GraphQL API** written in **Go** and using **MongoDB** as a database.
+A **GraphQL API** is written in **Go** and uses **MongoDB** as a database.
 It is designed to help people find collaborators for their projects.

 ---